foreverfl/vscode/docs/editor/editingevolved.md

 ### Bracket Pair Colorization

-Matching bracket pairs can also be colorized by setting `setting(editor.bracketPairColorization.enabled)` to `true`.
+Matching bracket pairs can also be colorized by setting `editor.bracketPairColorization.enabled` to `true`.

 ![Bracket Pair Colorization](images/editingevolved/bracket-pair-colorization-on-off.drawio.png)

 All colors are themeable and up to six colors can be configured.

-You can use `setting(workbench.colorCustomizations)` to override these theme-contributed colors in your settings:
+You can use `workbench.colorCustomizations` to override these theme-contributed colors in your settings:

 ```json
 "workbench.colorCustomizations": {